Here are answers to some common questions. (13 March 2026: Added details to AI policy; added AI to my workflow > what to tell me.1)

 How do I know if you are professional?
 Am I in safe hands?

-As a member of the UK Chartered Institute of Editing and Proofreading (CIEP), I’m bound by its Code of Practice, which ensures its members act professionally and abide by certain industry standards.
+As a member of the UK Chartered Institute of Editing and Proofreading (CIEP), I’m bound by its Professional Practice Code, which ensures its members act professionally and abide by certain industry standards.

 For example, I will